 If you have any questions, your local transportation office is the place to go for help deciphering your orders as they pertain to moving.

 Understanding different types of assignments and destinations

-PCS, or permanent change of station, is when you are assigned to a location for 20 weeks, regardless of whether your assignment pertains to training or a new job.
+PCS, or permanent change of station, is when you are assigned to a location for 20 weeks or more, regardless of whether your assignment pertains to training or a new job.
 In these circumstances, you should be allowed a full household goods move should you choose to take it.

 TDY, or temporary duty, is when you are temporarily assigned to a new location for an extended period of time (over 31 days) but generally less than 20 weeks.
-For TDY, it is common that only a small subset of your household belongings will be able to travel with you to your new location.
+For TDY, generally only a small portion of your household belongings can travel with you.